 This post may contain affiliate links.
 Please read my full disclosure for information.

-Are you a frugal, money saving diva?
-Or are you on the other end of the spectrum and living frugally just doesn’t quite come as naturally to you?
-Let this list of over 20 things that frugal people don’t do help you!
+Are you a frugal living, money saving diva, or are you on the other end of the spectrum and living frugally just doesn’t come quite as naturally to you?
+Let this list of over 20 things frugal people don’t do help you start to save money while weeding out any unnecessary expenses you have.

 22 THINGS THAT FRUGAL PEOPLE DON’T DO